Chambo88/BeaconV1/README.md

+**At this stage the project is frozen however as other side projects are taking priority and this code base was written rather poorly and is in dire need of a rewrite**

 # beacon

 I created this app in 2019 as a part of a startup during university.
 The apps goal was to find a way to streamline the hosting process for personal events, and create a GUI to see what was happening in the area and who else was in the area.